cjacker/opensource-toolchain-stm32/README.md

 Segger J-Link support ARMs Serial Wire Debug (SWD), but the utilities is all close sourced, and it's too expensive, not worth to buy for beginners. how to use it will not covered by this tutorial.

-Since I had a JLink, what I had to mentioned here for beginners is: 'do not forget to connect the VTRef pin to target device'.
+Since I had a JLink, what I had to mentioned here for beginners is: 'do not forget to connect the VTRef pin to target device', otherwise J-Link can not detect the target device.

 # Debugging